1096 Form Preview

 Can I combine different 1099 types on one Form 1096?

 No. You must use a separate Form 1096 for each type of information return.
 For example, if you're filing both 1099-NEC and 1099-MISC forms, you need two separate 1096 transmittal forms.
+You may, however, include both original and corrected returns of the same type on a single Form 1096.

 Ready to Complete Your Form 1096?